 (9) Keep blinds closed, curtains drawn, window shades down.
 A working attic fan would be a good idea.
 Plenty of insulation in the ceiling & walls.
 Air tight storm windows.
 Keep outside doors and openings close, etc.

-(11) "Water inside around air-handler" see paragraph 10.
+(12) "Water inside around air-handler."
 The condensate line is a drain pipe coming from the indoor evaporator coil to an indoor drain or to the outside.
 This can become clogged and cause water to backup and can produce about five gallons of water an hour.
 This is where all the humidity and moisture from the house goes.
 This is usually a 3/4" white PVC plastic pipe.

-(12) You should NEVER need to add refrigerant to a system, if you are adding refrigerant this means that there is a refrigerant leak in the system that SHOULD be fixed!
-"Why KILL the Ozone layer?) and running your system low on refrigerant can cause damage.
+(13) You should NEVER need to add refrigerant (Freon) to a system, if you are adding refrigerant this means that there is a refrigerant leak in the system that NEEDS to be fixed!
+(Why KILL the Ozone layer?) and running your system low on refrigerant can cause damage.

-(16) Keep grass, leaves & weeds from blocking air flow on outside A/C.
+(17) Keep grass, leaves & weeds from blocking air flow on the outside A/C.

 When you need to have your equipment repaired/serviced make sure you use a licensed contractor who should be insured and obtain permits from city/county officials when required/necessary.
 Or a member of the (PHCC) Plumbing, Heating, Cooling Contractors Association.
 PHCC contractors are professionals who adhere to a published code of ethics that improves the industry and protects your health, certified by the State Board of Contractors.
 They also have licenses, bonds, insurance and obtain permits when required by local municipalities.
 The PHCC logo is your assurance of quality in this profession!
 Isn't your health & safety worth it?
 It should be!
 Call 1-800-533-7694 for more information about the PHCC.